grantmcdermott/grantmcdermott.github.io/_posts/2017-05-30-rstudio-server-compute-engine.md

 ~$ sudo gcloud compute images list
 ~$ sudo gcloud compute zones list
 ```
 > **Tip:** If you get an error message running the above commands, try re-running them without the "sudo" bit at the beginning.
-This stands for "[superuser do](https://en.wikipedia.org/wiki/Sudo){:target="_blank"}", which invokes special user privileges as a security check, but may be redundant on your system.
+This stands for "[<b>su</b>peruser <b>do</b>](https://en.wikipedia.org/wiki/Sudo){:target="_blank"}", which invokes special user privileges as a security check, but may be redundant on your system.
 Clearly, if this applies to you, then you will need to do the same for any other commands invoking "sudo" for the rest of this tutorial.

 We'll go with Ubuntu 18.04 and set our zone to the U.S. west coast.